unixunion/solace-dashboards/README.md

 #### metric queues

-queues populates the spool usage per-queue graph on the Overview page.
+queues populates the spool usage on a per-queue graph on the default view a.k.a Overview view.

 #### vpn dashboards

 for each vpn you want to create a dashboard for, you need to create a "metric" definition. e.g.

 ```
       "metrics" : {
         ...
         ...
         "Some Vpn": {
           "request": "<rpc semp-version=\"soltr/6_0\"><show><message-vpn><vpn-name>vpn_name_here</vpn-name><stats></stats></message-vpn></show></rpc>",
           "interval": 5000,
-          "show_in_menu": true,
           "config": {
             "data_path": "rpc-reply.rpc.show.message-vpn.vpn.stats",
             "view": "generic_vpn_stats",